 - 1 point if any of the above four items are missing from your response;

 - 0 points if you skip the factor altogether.

-You will earn 5 points if you demonstrably take a market position based on your research in both crude oil and natural gas and explain the reason for the position that you take.
-Failure to take a position in either crude oil or natural gas for the week will result in a two-point deduction for each commodity in which you failed to take a position.
-Failure to explain the position you are taking for either commodity will result in an additional one point deduction.
+You will earn 4 points if you demonstrably take a market position based on your research in both crude oil and natural gas and explain the reason for the position that you take, and whether your position makes you a profit or loss given actual market changes.
+Failure to take a position in either crude oil or natural gas for the week will result in a one-point deduction for each commodity in which you failed to take a position.
+Failure to explain the position you are taking for either commodity will result in an additional one-point deduction.

-Each week, beginning with Week 3 of class, you should submit a single word processed document to the Drop Box on Canvas.
+Every other week, beginning with Week 3 of class, you should submit a single, word-processed document to the Drop Box on Canvas.
 Each submission should include responses to the Research and Trading activities as described above.
 The Fundamental Factors assignment for Week 2 will be slightly different, so please refer to the Lesson 2 activity page for those instructions.
 Do not submit more than one document to the Fundamental Factors Drop Box.
 Do not submit any type of document other than a word processed or PDF document.
-No spreadsheets, image files, powerpoint files or any other file format should be submitted.
+No spreadsheets, image files, PowerPoint files or any other file format should be submitted.
 Submissions that do not comply with these submission instructions will not be graded.